aromaljosebaby/aromaljosebaby/README.md

 ### Hi there, I'm Sabesan Sathananthan - aka [Sabesan][website] 👋

-## I'm a Student, Undergraduate, Developer, and Physics Teacher!
+## I'm a Student, Undergraduate, Developer, and  techinical content writer!

-- 🔭 I’m currently working on a my final year project!
-- 🌱 I’m currently learning Fullstack and Machine Learning
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play chess and listen music.

 ### Connect with me: